Cold Moon (1991 film)

 Cold Moon (Lune froide) is a 1991 French drama film directed by Patrick Bouchitey.
 It was entered into the 1991 Cannes Film Festival.
+It is adapted from Bouchitey's 1988 short film of the same name, which won the César Award for Best Fiction Short Film in 1990.
 It is based on the Charles Bukowski short stories "The Copulating Mermaid of Venice" and "Trouble with the Battery".